 7.6.2.2 Building Mass in Mt Cook Town Centre and Johnsonville Sub-Regional Centres and Mt Cook Town Centre only (as listed in Appendix 1)

-7.6.2.2.1 No building (or buildings) within Zone 2 of the Johnsonville Sub-Regional Centre or Zone 2 of the Mt Cook Town Centre shall have a mass in excess of the total building mass (volume) for the site.
-Total building mass (volume) is calculated using the following formula: ...
+7.6.2.2.1 No building (or buildings) within Zone 2 of the Johnsonville shall have a mass in excess of the total building mass calculated using the following formula: ...
 (Submission 31).